synpixel/lune-sonar/README.md

 If you take a quick look at `imageUrl`, you can notice a hexadecimal string in the middle: `310966282D3529E36976BF6B07B1DC90`.
 We'll call these **"thumbnail tokens"**.

 Another place where user thumbnails are used is in the server list for Roblox places.
-You can work with these using the [Games API v1](https://games.roblox.com/docs/index.html?urls.primaryName=Games%20Api%20v1), specifically the `/v1/games/{placeId}/servers/{serverType}` endpoint.
+You can work with these using the [Games API](https://games.roblox.com/docs/index.html?urls.primaryName=Games%20Api%20v1), specifically the `/v1/games/{placeId}/servers/{serverType}` endpoint.

 This endpoint allows you to iterate through the servers of any place with its ID.
 Let's take a look at one of the entries in a response.